canonical/ubuntu-packaging-guide/getting-set-up.rst

 Running the development version
 -------------------------------

-It's advisable to run the current development version of Ubuntu.
+It is advisable to run the current development version of Ubuntu.
 It will allow you to test changes in a "live environment" where they are actually built and tested in the development release you uploade them to.

 https://wiki.ubuntu.com/UsingDevelopmentReleases shows a variety of ways to use the development release in a safe way.